WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta4/index.md

 We fixed an issue in the Meadow.CLI where it would randomly disconnect. `--KeepAlive` should now work reliably.

-## Build Linking on Mac

-We've enabled build linking in the VS4Mac extension which strips out unused portions of code from the compile binaries.
-The result is dramatically reduced deployed file sizes.
-Saving both room on flash, and making for faster deployments.

 ## Meadow.Foundation

 We've added some new capabilities to the `µGraphics` library.
 It now includes APIs to draw paths.
 And with it brings several new types: `GraphicsPath`, `Point`, `Rect`, and `Size`.

-Big improvements to the `PushButton` class.
-We've simplified the API and now made it easier to setup when using external pull up/down resistors.
+* **PushButton** - We've simplified the API and now made it easier to setup when using external pull up/down resistors.

+* **TSL2591 Light Sensor** - Added Lux calculations along with properties for visible, infrared and full spectrum light readings.

-We've also made enhancements to several drivers other drivers including: `AnalogTemperature`, `Mcp230x8`, `Ds323x`, and `Tsl2591`.
+We've also made enhancements to several drivers other drivers including: `AnalogTemperature`, `Mcp230x8`, and `Ds323x`.

 ### New Drivers

 * **TB67H420FTG Motor Driver** - First draft of a driver for Toshiba's TB67H420FTG high power motor driver.
 Basic H-Bridge functionality with overcurrent notifications work.

-* **TSL2591 Light Sensor** - Added Lux calculations along with properties for visible, infrared and full spectrum light readings.

 ## Bug Fixes